…Nakin, Planet 3, Venhae System

 The Control signal buzzed in his ear.
 “Aegis One,” came a familiar female voice.
 Badge hadn’t expected her to be running Control.
 His shoulders drew up slightly.
 “Request accepted with subsequent revisions.”

 “Auxiliary Hangar Delta?
 You must have really shliffed off Chantral, loverboy.”

-It was probably for the best Badge didn’t have the Guardian’s abilities; he’d have imploded Nix’s canopy otherwise.
+It was probably for the best Badge didn’t have the Guardian’s abilities.
+Otherwise, he might have imploded Nix’s canopy.
 “I haven’t seen enough of Chantral to shliff her off.”

 “Therein lies the problem.”

 Badge reviewed the revised heading that would take them to the auxiliary hangar and adjusted his course accordingly.
 “We’re not having this discussion.
 I’ll make that an order.”

 “Chantral is a beautiful woman.
 High rankings on the genetic scale – legos-class, if I recall correctly.
 And, unlike most, she actually likes you –”

 “It’s not a discussion if the other party isn’t going to respond.
 I was merely listing a few points for your consideration.”

 “List them in your head, then.”
 Badge slammed the comm line closed before his wingman could split hairs around that one, too.